concerning the Old Testament and the New Testament, in regards

 of Him, because we keep His commandments, and do those things that are

 pleasing in His sight.
-23 And this is his commandment, (1)That we
+23 And

 should believe on the name of His Son Jesus Christ, AND